michaeltheshah/Slack-Android-Test/README.md

 ## Test Slack Android App

 This is a basic test Slack Android app that fetches a list of users and presents them in a Jetpack Compose list.
+It follows the MVVM architecture and uses Retrofit to fetch data from the Slack API.
+It also uses Hilt for dependency injection and Coil for image loading.

+Jetpack Compose is now the official UI toolkit for Android.
+This implementation of the Slack Test replaces usages of XML layouts with Composables.
+In addition, the new Gradle version catalog has been implemented to allow for easier dependency versioning optimization.

 **Features:**

 * Fetches a list of users from the Slack API
 * Displays the list of users in a Jetpack Compose list
-* Allows users to view the profile of a user
+* Allows users to search for users by name.

 **Libraries:**